TheWolfpacker - The Wolfpacker daily newsstand: Oct. 16

 • The Wolfpacker — NC State's midseason grades

-• The Wolfpacker — Junior offensive lineman Jared Wilson living the dream

-• Raleigh News & Observer — Joe Giglio previews NC State’s game against Boston College

-• Raleigh News & Observer — One series for Devin Leary?
-NC State coach Dave Doeren explains.
+• Raleigh News & Observer — N&O, NY Times, others sue NC State for records related to Dennis Smith and NCAA probe

+• Charlotte Observer — Is Myers Park’s Drake Maye still sold on Bama?
+Vance LB Power Echols plans decision

-• Greensboro News-Record — Ed Hardin: It's Clemson and the rest of y'all in the ACC
+• Greensboro News-Record — Elissa Cunane projected for first-team All-ACC in women's basketball; Louisville, State picked 1-2

 Tweets of the day